jamesgeorgewilliams/rehype-wrap-sibling/README.md

 - The plugin will wrap all occurrences of the provided selector and its next sibling if one exists.
 - HTML comments between the selected element and its next sibling element will not be preserved.
+- The plugin does not prettify output.
+Whitespace and line endings are not inserted, etc.

 ## Installation